Charles-Bryan/Exploring-and-Predicting-Heart-Disease/README.md

 # Conclusions

 ## Data
 We have data on 303 patients on 13 features that can be used to determine the presense of heart disease.
-We have closely looked at our data to detemrine that while there are no serious outliers, the data itself is very biased.
-Therefore models dervied from this data will likely be subpar at predicting the presense of heart disease.
+We have closely looked at our data to determine that while there are no serious outliers the data itself is very biased.
+Therefore models derived from this data will likely be subpar at predicting the presense of heart disease in future patients.
 The major issue is the lack of control cases.

 ## Regression Models
-Using 10-fold stratified cross validation we have shown that Linear Regression and Logistic Regression models are not well suited for this dataset.
+Using 10-fold stratified cross validation we have shown that Linear Regression and Logistic Regression models are not well suited for this task.
+This is primarily due to the targets being boolean and not a regresison task.
 We visually showed what these different models represented by first reducing the data to 1D representations using PCA.

 | Model Type | Mean Squared Error (mse) |
 | :- | -: |